AsphaltPlanet.ca > OntHighways > Highway 410 > Images

 Regional Municipality of Peel

 Southerly view from the Heart Lake Road overpass towards the Mayfield Road interchange.
+Click here for this same view taken in December, 2009.

 Photo taken: December 6th, 2009.